Adhoc Trend

 Add Channels to an Existing Trend

-- Drag and drop data channels directly into the trend
+- Drag and drop channels into the open Adhoc Trend.

 - Or double-click / right-click a channel→